 - (ANTH3500 / 4 credits / 60 hours)

-- This course enables students to understand and benefit from experience-based learning processes.
+- This course enables students to understand and benefit from field-based learning processes.
 It provides students with skills related to gathering, analyzing, and interpreting information from a range of sources, maximizing the knowledge provided by local contexts.
 The course intends to assist students in assessing their own cultural assumptions and in understanding people from different cultures.
 Students are familiarized with the World Learning/SIT Human Subjects Review Policy.
-The seminar provides a framework for a cumulative project involving data collection and qualitative research undertaken in each of the countries visited.
+The seminar provides a framework for a qualitative research project involving data collection and comparative analysis to be undertaken in each of the countries visited.

 Why choose IHP for your SIT study abroad program?